-An Employee who is temporarily required to undertake duties at a location other than his or her usual place or places of work will have any period of additional travelling time regarded as time worked.
+An employee who is temporarily required to undertake duties at a location other than their usual place or places of work will have any period of additional traveling time regarded as time worked.

-- 45.6 Permanent relocation of usual place of work: - (a) Subject to sub-clause 45.6(c) below, an Employee who is required by AHPRA to travel to a new work location as a result of transfer or redeployment, will be paid a once only allowance in compensation for all disturbance factors arising from transfer or redeployment not otherwise provided for in this Agreement. - (b) the allowance(s) will be paid on the following basis: - (i) an allowance for the first 30 minutes of additional total daily travel time required for 30 kilometres additional daily distance or part thereof; and - (ii) a further equivalent allowance for each additional 30 minutes or 30 kilometres or part thereof. - (c) An exception to this is that no such allowance will be paid where the total additional distance to be travelled is 10 kilometres or less. - 45.7 Residential relocation general principles:
+- 45.6 Permanent relocation of usual place of work: - a.
+Subject to sub-clause 45.6(c) below, an employee who is required by Ahpra to travel to a new work location as a result of transfer or redeployment, will be paid a once only allowance in compensation for all disturbance factors arising from transfer or redeployment not otherwise provided for in this Agreement. - b.
+The allowance(s) will be paid on the following basis: - i.
+An allowance for the first 30 minutes of additional total daily travel time required for 30 kilometres additional daily distance or part thereof, and - ii.
+A further equivalent allowance for each additional 30 minutes or 30 kilometres or part thereof. - c.
+An exception to this is that no such allowance will be paid where the total additional distance to be travelled is 10 kilometres or less. - 45.7 Residential relocation general principles:

-Where AHPRA considers that it is reasonable and necessary for an Employee to move residence as a result of relocation from one work location to another, and the relocation arises from promotion or transfer as a result of an advertised vacancy, or redeployment, the Employee will be entitled to:
+Where Ahpra considers that it is reasonable and necessary for an employee to move residence as a result of relocation from one work location to another, and the relocation arises from promotion or transfer as a result of an advertised vacancy, or redeployment, the employee will be entitled to:

-- (a) up to three (3) days' paid leave associated with the relocation; and - (b) reimbursement of reasonable expenses associated with the relocation. - 45.8 Reasonable relocation expenses:
+- a. up to three (3) days' paid leave associated with the relocation, and - b. reimbursement of reasonable expenses associated with the relocation. - 45.8 Reasonable relocation expenses:

-Relocation expenses include reasonable expenses directly incurred by the Employee and his or her family as a result of:
+Relocation expenses include reasonable expenses directly incurred by the employee and their family as a result of:

-- (a) the journey to the new location, including meals and accommodation; - (b) removal, storage and insurance; and - (c) selling, purchasing or rental of a comparable residence.
+- a. the journey to the new location, including meals and accommodation - b. removal, storage and insurance, and - c. selling, purchasing or rental of a comparable residence.

-46. Allowances - Work or Conditions
+46. Allowances - Work or conditions